 Biometric security measures—including fingerprint ID, iris and & retinal scanning, and voice recognition—are gaining popularity across the world due to increasing cybersecurity and privacy threats, accompanied by advancements in technology that make these identification methods possible.

 Facial recognition technology is gaining popularity across the world due to increasing cybersecurity threats.
-While helping to prevent security issues, it also comes with a safety risk to users if the near-infrared lasers are not measured.
+While helping to prevent security issues, it also requires careful testing to ensure performance and accuracy.
 Radiant Vision Systems has developed a solution to measure near-IR light emissions with the introduction of the Near-Infrared Intensity Lens.